Privacy

 Modern hard drives can be wiped by executing the ATA command "Enhanced Security Erase".
 The German Federal Office for Information Security recommends the following:

-"Utilize the tools provided by the hardware's developer for wiping a hard drive, including any defective storage areas.
+"Utilize the tools provided by the hardware developer for wiping a hard drive, including any defective storage areas.
 This is particularly recommended for SSDs or SSHDs."

-Firmware, such as the SSD Toolbox offered by Corsair, makes it possible to wipe a hard drive with just a few clicks.
+Firmware, like the SSD Toolbox offered by Corsair, makes it possible to wipe a hard drive with just a few clicks.

 Wiping With Parted Magic

 Should no firmware or developer tools be available for your SSD or SSHD, you can use Parted Magic.
-Even though it was developed for Linux, the tool works on other operating systems (even apart from Windows) but must be executed via a USB stick.
-As such, it operates similarly to DBAN.
+Even though it was developed for Linux, the tool works on many operating systems (even apart from Windows) but must be executed via a USB stick.
+As such, it functions similarly to DBAN.
 The program is open source but costs $11.

 Parted Magic costs $11, or $39 for a year's subscription.